-When the underlying offense is driving-related, the suspension is intended as a way to provide for safety on the public roads.
-When the triggering offense is not driving-related, the rationale is more indirect: suspending a driver's license for a parent who owes child support is a powerful way to encourage payment.
-Click here to find the laws in your state.
+When the underlying offense is driving-related, the suspension is intended as a way to provide for safety on public roads.
+When the triggering offense is not driving-related, the rationale is more indirect: Suspending a driver's license for a parent who owes child support is (meant to be) a powerful way to encourage payment.

 When a license is suspended, it will remain so for a specified period of time.
 Similarly, when a license is revoked, the driver will be barred from applying for a new license for a certain period of time.
-In addition to waiting through the time period, drivers typically must fulfill certain conditions before the license is reinstated or before they are eligible to apply for a new license.
-Conditions for reinstatement are often in addition to any jail time or fines.
-Typical conditions include:
+In addition to waiting out the suspension or revocation period, drivers typically must fulfill certain conditions before they are eligible for license reinstatement.

 In some states, drivers with suspended licenses who fulfill the reinstatement conditions and have waited the specified amount of time before commencing driving may do so without an official okay from either the court or a regulating agency.
 In other states, drivers must wait for the court or agency to acknowledge the driver's successful completion, at which time the court will take steps to affirmatively reinstate the license.
 Drivers who have had a license revoked must reapply for a new license.

 Motorists who believe that a condition for reinstatement is unconstitutional or otherwise unlawful must challenge the condition at the time the license is suspended.
-If they wait until they are caught while driving on the suspended license and seek to raise the illegality of the condition for reinstatement at the ensuing hearing or trial, courts will usually deny them this opportunity.
+If they wait until they are caught while driving on a suspended license and seek to raise the illegality of the condition for reinstatement at the ensuing hearing or trial, courts will usually deny them this opportunity.